DjangoGirls/organizer-manual/sponsors/README.md

 At least one month before your event:

 * Download and fill the ACH request and the W9 form [available here](https://drive.google.com/drive/u/0/folders/0BxqF-fMgUfHUM0lRSGhBVjNyT1U) (you must be logged with your event email account to access those files).
 If a company is dealing with your event's invoices and money, they will need to fill those forms, not you.
 * Download and fill the invoice [available here](https://docs.google.com/document/d/1ozXuqXyIok7p2rFkBHNjSZACp9FPB1yq1Tt9l8BbeEU/edit?usp=sharing).
 If you don't have a tax number, remove this field.
+If a company is dealing with your event's invoices and money, they will need to fill this form, not you.
 * Name your files like this: CITY_ach.pdf, CITY_invoice.pdf and CITY_w9.pdf.
 * [Send us](mailto:hello@djangogirls.org) those three files.